springmeyer/grid_renderer_example/README.md

 ## Depends

-  Mapnik trunk >= r 2842
+  Mapnik trunk >= r 2957

-  subversion (to checkout generate_tiles.py)

-  patch (to patch generate_tiles.py)

   python >= 2.6 (for built in json module)

 ## Installation

-  Install Mapnik from >= r2842.
+  Install Mapnik from >= r2957.
 More details about installing the latest mapnik at: http://trac.mapnik.org/wiki/Mapnik2

 ## Setup